littlevilleman/tatedrez-game/README.md

+Please confirm receipt of this case study with your estimated time of delivery 👍

 # Tatedrez-game

 Create a Tatedrez game using good coding practices, taking into account the maintainability, scalability and readability of the code.